Student Course Loads

 - An overall GPA of at least 2.00 for all courses taken at this college.

 - Filing of a formal application for graduation prior to the deadline published in the academic calendar.
-The Office of Admissions and Records checks for completion of all degree requirements and verifies degree eligibility.
-The application is available online as well as from the Office of Admissions and Records, Bladen Hall, Room 126.
+The Office of Records and Registration checks for completion of all degree requirements and verifies degree eligibility.
+The application is available online as well as from the Office of Records and Registration, Bladen Hall, Room 126.
 There is no fee associated with filing a graduation application.
 Students who submit their application for graduation after the published deadline may need to wait until the next available degree conferral period to receive their degree.

 Graduation with Honors